panglesd/slipshow/docs/quick-start.rst

 Installation
 ============

-There are different ways to use the Slipshow compiler:
+There are different ways to use Slipshow:

-**The best option** for people comfortable with Slipshow is to use the command line interface.
+**The best option** is to use the command line interface, for people comfortable with it.
 It is distributed through various media:

 - Download :ref:`precompiled binaries <quick-start:Precompiled binaries>` for Mac and Linux, and Windows through WSL
 - Slipshow is packaged in the ``opam`` package manager; if you have it all it takes is ``opam install slipshow``.